 17. Write a weekly newsletter

 Think about it: People want to buy from brands they know, like, and trust.
 Try sharing the story behind how your product came to life, the difficulties you’ve faced as a small business owner, or why you started the company.
-Stories like this build trust, so when that sales email does land in a subscriber’s inbox, they’re already primed to buy.
+Stories like this build brand trust, so when that sales email does land in a subscriber’s inbox, they’re already primed to buy.

 18. Write blog posts that answer customer questions